The Outdoor Clothing Trend

 One of the most surprising trends to have emerged during the course of 2014, particularly at the start of the AW14 season, is the sudden taste for all types of outdoor clothing in menswear.

-In the summer “Sports Luxe” clothing was all the rage but it seems that trend has developed into a new style which is inspired by the great outdoors.
+In the summer “Sports Luxe” clothing was all the rage but it seems that trend has developed into a new style that is inspired by the great outdoors.

 Get the Look